HEN Ireland is a non-profit support network for families, run voluntarily by home educating parents.

 Periodic newsletters are published for both adults and children.
 The newsletters are generated from articles and news submitted by our members about their experiences of home education, short stories, photographs and useful resources.

 Meetings with Government Departments

 HEN Ireland organises an annual home educating conference/gathering.
 This is a residential event over the course of a weekend each summer.
-It can also be attended on a day by day basis.
+It can also be attended on a day-to-day basis.
+The gathering was interrupted in 2020 and happened virtually in 2021.
 Members of HEN Ireland receive a discount to the gathering as well as being offered first refusal where places are limited.

 Join us and help make us the reference for home education in Ireland!